-Event Status: Open to sign ups (15 people) (must sign up as member on website to go on trips)
+Event Status: Closed to Sigh ups (must sign up as member on website to go on trips)

-Event Name: Santa Barbara Canyon Trail Back Packing Trip.
+Event Name: Manzana Canyon Trail Base Camp Trip.

 Description: This is a family-friendly all ages week long trip open to all skill levels and abilities.
 The work to be performed will be variable according to skills and circumstance.
-Food will be provided for Saturday lunch through Sunday lunch.
-Crews will hike in to the base camp spot about 5 miles one way on Sunday and hike out on Saturday in the morning and arrive back at the trail head at around 4 or 5 PM.
+Food will be provided for Friday Dinner through Sunday lunch.
+Crews will hike in to the base camp spot about 3-5 miles one way and arrive back at the base camp at around 4 or 5 PM.

-Partners: (Who) Los Padres Forest assoociation and the U.S. Forest Service.
+Partners: (Who) Los Padres Forest association and the U.S. Forest Service.

-(Work Location) Santa Barbara Canyon approximatly three miles in from trail head Given the extream weather and water damage camp locations could change.
+(Work Location) Manzana Canyon approximately three miles in from trail head Given the extreme weather and water damage camp the camp location and work has changed.

 (What) The goal of this trip is to clear the trail so the public can access the National Forest, most of the work will be clearing trails involving cutting trees, brush and some tread work.

-(Why) The Santa Barbara Trail has been getting choked off by brush and in a few spots is becoming difficult to follow. keeping the trails open to public access ia a important part of our mission to ensure public access to public lands.
+(Why) The Manzana Trail has been getting washed out and choked off by brush and in a few spots is becoming difficult to follow. keeping the trails open to public access ia a important part of our mission to ensure public access to public lands.

 (How) Experienced crew leaders will lead and train volunteers in general trail maintenance techniques and safe usage of hand tools.
 All safety equipment for trail work will be provided.
 Please come prepared with long pants, long sleeve shirt and boots along with a 1-2 liter water bottle and a day pack.
 More detailed information will be sent to you after signing up.